JoTM-stack/PI-Controlled-Distance-Humidity-Monitoring-System/README.md

-# PID-Based Arduino Control System
+# PI-Based Arduino Control System (Water Tank Level)

 An Arduino-based control system that uses a **PI controller** for distance regulation with ultrasonic sensing, monitors environmental conditions with a **DHT22 sensor**, and adjusts motor operation based on safety thresholds.
 Real-time feedback is provided through LEDs, an LCD display, and the Serial Monitor.